CMC announces Robert Day Sciences Center to house new integrated sciences program

 Claremont McKenna College announced at a Board of Trustees dinner Thursday evening the naming of its new Robert Day Sciences Center, an iconic facility that will serve as home to CMC’s new integrated sciences program and further expand the College’s commitment to preparing future leaders.

 In recognition of a lead gift from the W.M.
-Keck Foundation and investments from foundations affiliated with the Day family, the new center honors CMC alumnus, fifty-year trustee, and W.M.
+Keck Foundation and investments from foundations affiliated with the Day family, the new center honors CMC alumnus, 52-year trustee, and W.M.
 Keck Foundation chair and chief executive officer Robert Day ’65 P’12.

 The Robert Day Sciences Center will foster transparent and dynamic interaction between students, faculty, staff, and experts, as well as across all disciplines, applied research, and hands-on learning opportunities.
 Designed by world renowned architecture firm, BIG-Bjarke Ingels Group, the center’s open and light filled design is a metaphor for conversations between core disciplines and the College’s innovation of undergraduate sciences education.